 Another significant exception to the going and coming rule is the employer-provided transportation exception.
 This applies when an employee uses a company vehicle for commuting or work-related tasks and sustains an injury.
 The rationale is that the use of a company car for commuting can be considered job-related, thus making any resulting injuries compensable under workers’ compensation.

 If an employee is injured while using a company vehicle for tasks such as delivering goods or traveling between job sites, they are likely to be covered by workers’ compensation benefits.
+When a comp claim is filed under this exception, the insurance carrier will review the details of the incident to determine eligibility for benefits.
 Even if the injury occurs during a personal errand, provided the employee is using the employer’s vehicle, they may still be eligible for compensation.
 The type of transportation provided by the employer plays a crucial role in determining eligibility for workers’ compensation claims related to commuting accidents.
 This exception can help employees secure the benefits they deserve if they get injured while using employer-provided transportation.

 Traveling Employees

-Traveling employees, whose job duties require them to be on the move, are generally covered by workers’ compensation for any injuries sustained while traveling.
+Traveling employees, whose job duties require them to be on the move, are generally covered by workers’ compensation for any work injuries sustained while traveling for job duties.
 This includes business trips, where employees are considered to be within the scope of their employment from the moment they leave home until they return.
-For these workers, travel is an integral part of their job, making any injuries sustained during these periods compensable.
+For these workers, travel is an integral part of their job, making any work injuries sustained during these periods compensable.

 Injuries sustained while commuting to temporary work sites using employer-provided vehicles also fall under this coverage.
 The key is that the travel must be directly related to work duties.
 Whether it’s a driver involved in deliveries, a technician traveling between job sites, or an employee attending a business meeting, the work-related nature of their travel ensures they are covered by workers’ compensation.

 For those whose job requires frequent travel, knowing the coverage for traveling employees is crucial.
-Being aware of this protection can provide peace of mind and ensure necessary benefits if an injury occurs.
+Being aware of this protection can provide peace of mind and ensure necessary benefits if a work injury occurs.

 Steps to Take After a Commuting Accident

-Next, notify your employer about the accident promptly.
+Next, report your injury to your employer about the accident promptly.
 Under Missouri law, employers must report the incident to their workers’ compensation insurance within three working days.
 Failing to do so can jeopardize your eligibility for benefits.

 Thorough documentation of the incident is also critical.
 Save all records and receipts, and take photos of the accident scene and your injuries.
 Such documentation will be invaluable in supporting your claim and ensuring you receive the benefits you deserve.